umarhassan-mitodl/7.89j-fall-2010/content/pages/assignments.md

 1. if successful, it can lead to funding to support your research, and can be a strong addition to your resume;
 2. it can help you to think critically and creatively about possible research directions in a particular field, and to plan your own research efforts.

-Even if not submitted to a funding agency or submitted but not funded, writing a graduate fellowship proposal is also good practice for future writing of postdoc fellowship and research grant applications, etc. For this exercise, students will follow the guidelines of the {{% resource_link "a73171e0-3fb8-412e-ad6a-1c39c97f695d" "National Science Foundation Graduate Research Fellowship Program" %}} (GRFP), one of the major sources of fellowships for American graduate students in the sciences and engineering, awarding about 2,000 fellowships annually (for a three-year term), with due dates in early November.
+Even if not submitted to a funding agency or submitted but not funded, writing a graduate fellowship proposal is also good practice for future writing of postdoc fellowship and research grant applications, etc. For this exercise, students will follow the guidelines of the [National Science Foundation Graduate Research Fellowship Program](http://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf10604) (GRFP), one of the major sources of fellowships for American graduate students in the sciences and engineering, awarding about 2,000 fellowships annually (for a three-year term), with due dates in early November.
 Although this program is only available to "beginning" graduate students (normally interpreted as prospective or first-year at the time of application, though some exceptions apply) who are US nationals, a variety of international fellowship programs have similar application requirements.

 Three 2-page essays form the core of an NSF GRFP application: a Personal Statement, a Previous Research Experience essay, and a Proposed Plan of Research (PPR) essay.
 We will focus on the PPR in this course.

-As background, links to the "Program Announcement" and "Applicant User Guide" are available on the left hand side of the {{% resource_link "ac4d3d03-2ecb-4b5e-9e5d-bdb81e3b6f5a" "FastLane" %}} Graduate Research Fellowship Program (GRFP) web site.
+As background, links to the "Program Announcement" and "Applicant User Guide" are available on the left hand side of the [FastLane](https://www.fastlane.nsf.gov/grfp/Login.do) Graduate Research Fellowship Program (GRFP) web site.

-For general advice on preparing an NSF predoctoral fellowship proposal, you may also want to take a look at the {{% resource_link "2f3e2c07-59b9-4449-b56e-7ec9acf4b8c7" "Guide to applying for the NSF predoctoral fellowship" %}}, developed at Johns Hopkins.
+For general advice on preparing an NSF predoctoral fellowship proposal, you may also want to take a look at the [Guide to applying for the NSF predoctoral fellowship](https://www.nsf.gov/publications/pub_summ.jsp?ods_key=grfp), developed at Johns Hopkins.

 ## Written Assignment 2, Due Week #3: Initial Idea for Graduate Research Fellowship Proposal